EverettNC/OpenSmell/README.md

 # OpenSmell – Open Source Olfactory Engine

-**OpenSmell** is an open-source engine that maps volatile organic compound (VOC) signatures from human breath or skin contact to medical, emotional, and wellness insights.

-It turns "leakage" — unscripted chemical signals like stress scents, early disease markers, or environmental hazards — into actionable, restorative intelligence.
+OpenSmell maps volatile organic compound (VOC) signatures from human breath or skin to medical, emotional, and wellness insights.
+It turns chemical "leakage" (stress scents, early disease markers, environmental signals) into actionable, restorative intelligence.

 This is the **human-facing core** of the Christman AI Project: built for dignity, early detection, client-owned data, and real restoration — not speculation or exploitation.

 ## Why This Exists

-Traditional AI reads text and guesses feelings.
+Traditional AI guesses feelings from text.
 OpenSmell **smells** them in reality.

 - No corporate harvesting
 - No dignity compromise
 - Users own their data forever
-- Voluntary sharing unlocks optional perks (future: 25% storage discount)
+- Voluntary sharing unlocks optional perks (future feature)

 ## Core Features

-- Processes raw VOC arrays (from sensors like MQ-135 or advanced arrays)
+- Processes raw VOC arrays (numpy) from sensors
-- Maps to 2,401 profiles with high-sensitivity detection (0.5 ppb default)
+- Maps to 2,401 profiles (0.5 ppb sensitivity default)
-- Routes alerts to Christman AI Family protectors (Sierra for crisis, AlphaVox for voice restoration, Eruptor for grounding)
+- Routes alerts to Christman AI Family (Sierra for crisis, AlphaVox for voice restoration, Eruptor for grounding)
-- Sovereignty-first: All outputs tagged as **CLIENT_OWNED_DATA**
+- Sovereignty-first: Outputs tagged as **CLIENT_OWNED_DATA**

 ## Quick Start